evertoneie/DG-NILM/README.md

 4. `./DG-NILM-V1/Dataset/pre_processed_data/individual_without_DG`: Case without loads overlapping and without DG generation.

 Each of the folders `1-4` above contains two files: `i1_out_entire.hdf5` and `i2_out_entire.hdf5`. `i1_out_entire.hdf5` and `i2_out_entire.hdf5` contains chunks of 1000 continuous non-changed labels samples obtained from RAW data.
-We use [this code](./p1_pre_processing_all_folder.py) to pre-process the RAW data and obtain such chunks. `i1_out_entire.hdf5` contains the *aggregated* chunks and `i2_out_entire.hdf5` contains the *inverter* chunks.
+We use [this code](./p1_pre_processing_all_folder.py) to pre-process the RAW data and obtain such chunks. `i1_out_entire.hdf5` contains the *aggregated* chunks, and `i2_out_entire.hdf5` contains the *inverter* chunks.

 ### Scale factor to convert RAW data to real-world values

-RAW data values are at the range `0-10^12`, corresponding to the ADC's 12 bits resolution.
+RAW data values are at `0-10^12`, corresponding to the ADC's 12 bits resolution.
 To get real-world-ranged current variables, one must remove the offset (the half of `10^12`) and multiply the result by the *scaler* value.

 - *Scaler* for `I_agg`: `k_agg = 0.036450093058151`
 - *Scaler* for `I_inv`: `k_inv = 0.018739120738522`